 As a locum tenens provider, you are an independent contractor, and you choose your own benefits.
 Most physicians who are employed or part of a larger group will be assigned a benefits package.
 The options and flexibility of these benefits vary widely, but the options can be limited.

 For example, when I was employed, I had an excess group life insurance policy as part of my benefits package.
 I didn’t choose it and didn’t need or really want it, but it was provided to all physicians employed by the hospital.
 Although I didn’t directly pay for it, I did pay taxes on the provided benefit.

 Similarly, an employed physician will have access to defined contribution and / or defined benefit retirement plans, but the investment options can be limited to lousy investments.
 As an independent contractor, you can start a solo 401(k), stashing away up to $58,000 tax-deferred in 2021, choosing any investments you wish.

 Con: Your benefits plan will be a DIY endeavor.

 A solo 401(k) is a great way to save for retirement while reducing your current tax burden, but you will not benefit from any corporate match or profit sharing program.
-Currently, my employer kicks in about $20,000 a year to my 401(k).
-As a locum, you’re on your own, for better or for worse.
+When employed, my employer kicked in about $20,000 a year to my 401(k).
+The total benefits package was easily worth north of $50,000.

 Pro: Locum tenens physicians can avoid office politics.